codingandcommunity/test-project/step1/step2/step3/step4/step_4.md

 ## STEP 4
 ---

 Congrats on finishing Step 3!
-Now let's create the Turn function.
+Now let's create the turn() function.
 This function should be able to take in each player's deck, compare the top cards, and determine a winner.
 If there is a tie in the current cards being played, this function should also be able to follow the rules of war to break the tie.

+We have also created the function, print_table(), for you to be able to include in turn() so that you may print ASCII art to represent the two current cards in play.
+You may simply use this function by calling, "print_table(player1's card, player2's card)."

 ---